balena-io/debugging-masterclass/README.md

 * `systemctl status <serviceName>` - Will show the status of a service.
-This includes whether it is currently loaded and/or enabled, if it is currently active (running) and when it was started, its PID, how much memory it is notionally (and beware here, this isn't always the case) using, the command used to run it and finally the last set of entries in its journal log.
+This includes whether it is currently loaded and/or enabled, if it is currently active (running) and when it was started, its PID, how much memory it is notionally (and beware here, this isn't always the amount of physical memory) using, the command used to run it and finally the last set of entries in its journal log.
 Here's example output from the OpenVPN service:
     ```
     root@11a12ec:~# systemctl status openvpn.service
     ● openvpn.service - OpenVPN